aws/aws-emr-containers-best-practices/content/performance/docs/binpack.md

 In the [scheduling-plugin](https://kubernetes.io/docs/reference/scheduling/config/#scheduling-plugins) ` NodeResourcesFit` of kube-scheduler, there are two scoring strategies that support the bin packing of resources:       `MostAllocated` and `RequestedToCapacityRatio`.
 We created a custom scheduler based on the **MostAllocated strategy**.
 See the K8s’s [Resource Bin Packing](https://kubernetes.io/docs/concepts/scheduling-eviction/resource-bin-packing/) documentation for more details.

-The following customer scheduler named “my-scheduler” is created for EKS version v1.28, as the “kube-scheduler” container image version and “KubeSchedulerConfiguration“ API version are set for the v1.28.
-Please adjust them accordingly, if your EKS version is different.
+The following customer scheduler named “my-scheduler” is created for EKS version v1.28, as the “kube-scheduler” container image version is required to match with EKS version.
+The KubeSchedulerConfiguration API version is stable(v1) in Kubernetes 1.25, for those cluster prior to 1.25, should use kubescheduler.config.k8s.io/v1beta2.
+Please adjust them accordingly if your EKS version is different.

 We do not recommend build the kube-scheduler by yourself, you can leverage the eks-distro kube-scheduler image.
 For example:

-**Amazon EKS 1.28 image:** public.ecr.aws/eks-distro/kubernetes/kube-scheduler:v1.28.11-eks-1-28-latest
+- **Amazon EKS 1.28 image:** public.ecr.aws/eks-distro/kubernetes/kube-scheduler:v1.28.11-eks-1-28-latest
-**Amazon EKS 1.29 image:** public.ecr.aws/eks-distro/kubernetes/kube-scheduler:v1.29.6-eks-1-29-18
+- **Amazon EKS 1.29 image:** public.ecr.aws/eks-distro/kubernetes/kube-scheduler:v1.29.6-eks-1-29-18

-The KubeSchedulerConfiguration API version is stable(v1) in Kubernetes 1.25, for those cluster prior to 1.25, should use kubescheduler.config.k8s.io/v1beta2.

 Run the following command against **EKS v1.28**: